 Authors have used and respected the VFI.
-Switzer, Switzer, Stukas and Baker (1999) studied the motivations of medical students to volunteer across gender and compared this data to other volunteers.
+Switzer et al. (1999) studied the motivations of medical students to volunteer across gender and compared this data to other volunteers.
 These authors utilized the VFI and found high reliability and validity.
 The VFI is a 30-item survey with a 7-point Likert scale.
-The anchors in the scale were from 1-not at all important and accurate to 7-extremely important/accurate.
+The anchors in the scale ranged from 1-not at all important and accurate to 7-extremely important/accurate.

 The Survey

 The survey had three sections, commitment, motivation, and demographics.
 The survey attempts to measure level of commitment through various items that asked about years volunteering and average hours per week.
 The survey investigates motivation through three questions, an open-ended item, a rating scale that included motivators not in the VFI, and the VFI.
 Even though Clary et al. (1998) provided a solid foundation for theories of volunteerism, after reviewing the VFI survey items one could conclude that the social category was not well represented as being completely social since it left out making new friends.
 It only included spending time with current friends who volunteer.
 Due to this, the survey used in the current study included additional motivational items to supplement the VFI.
 The final section captures respondent demographics.
 Animal specific items were added in addition to the social items stated previously.
 Animal specific items included what type of animal was used and how many were used currently and in the past per volunteer.
+The idea to include these came from Collins, 2014.

-Commitment questions were added to try to gain an understanding of how committed our participants are.
+Commitment questions were added to try to gain an understanding of how volunteers varied in their level of commitment.
 We are also asking about demotivators because there is not much information on this in the literature.
+Items include reasons why they have left a site or reasons they do not volunteer more hours.
 Questions on the demographic portion included typical factors such as gender, race, and age as well as additional information on household or employment, which may capture many factors associated with volunteering.
 Refer to Appendix.

 Procedure